hxu129/RandAR/README.md

 ## News

+- [12/09/2024] 🎉 The initial code is released, including the tokenization/modeling/training pipeline.
+I found that augmentation & tokenization different from the LLaMAGEN's designs are better for FID.
+From the current speed of training, I expect to release model checkpoints and verified training/eval scripts before 12/18/2024.

 - [12/02/2024] 📋 I am trying my best to re-implement the code and re-train the model as soon as I can.
 I plan to release the code before 12/09/2024 and the models afterwards.
 I am going to make my clusters running so fiecely that they will warm up the whole Illinois during this winter. 🔥🔥🔥

 - [12/02/2024] 🎉 The paper appears on Arxiv.

+## Getting Started

+Checkout our documentation [DOCUMENTATION.md](documantation.md) for more details.

 ## Citation